Ardakilic/WhatTheTag/README.md

 ##Thanks

-* [Koding](https://koding.com/R/arda), all of the project is written on the cloud using Koding's service on their VMs and my machine directly from my browser.
+* [Koding](https://koding.com/R/arda), all of baby steps of the project is written on the cloud using Koding's service on their VMs and my machine directly from my browser.
 You must definitely try the service, also it's free!
 * [Burak Can](https://twitter.com/neoberg) and [Eser Özvataf](http://eser.ozvataf.com/) for their ideas especially while handling assets.